YNUWAIWAI/werewolfguide/docs/howToStartAGameAsAHumanPlayer.md

 ## Build your village

-If you want to build your village, you have to click the “Build your village” button in the “Lobby for human players” page as shown in [Figure 33](#figure33).
+If you want to build your village, you have to click the “Build your village” button in the “Lobby for human players” page and go to the "Build your village" page as shown in [Figure 33](#figure33).

 <figure id="figure33">
   <img